ABV Calculator – Alcohol by Volume Calculator

 How do I use a hydrometer for OG/FG?

 Sanitize equipment.
 Fill a test jar with wort (OG) or degassed beer (FG).
 Float the hydrometer, spin gently, and read the scale at the liquid’s surface (meniscus) at eye level.
-Record the temperature and apply corrections if needed (standard calibration is often 60°F/15.6°C).
-Stable FG readings over 2-3 days confirm fermentation is complete.
+Record temperature; apply correction (often calibrated to 60°F / 15.6°C).
+Stable FG for 2–3 days = done.

 What’s the difference between ABV, ABW, and Proof?